Temporal Locality in Online Algorithms

 We say that a randomized online algorithm $A$ for a game defined with cost functions $(f_n)_{n \ge 1}$ is \emph{$c$-competitive} if

 for any input sequence $\vec x$ and a fixed constant $d$.
 The input sequence and the benchmark solution $\OPT$ is generated by an adversary.
 We distinguish between the notion of competitiveness against various adversaries, having different knowledge about $A$ and different knowledge while producing the solution $\OPT$.
 Competitive ratios for a~given problem may vary depending on the power of the adversary.
-The adversary model used in this paper is an~\emph{oblivious offline adversary} must produce an input sequence in advance, merely knowing the description of the algorithm it competes against (in particular, it may have access to probability distributions that the algorithm uses, but not the random outcomes), and pays an optimal offline cost for the sequence.
-An~\emph{adaptive online adversary} produces an input sequence based on the actions of the algorithm, and serves this request sequence online.
-An~\emph{adaptive offline adversary} produces an input sequence based on the actions of the algorithm, and pays an optimal offline cost for the sequence.
+The adversary model used in this paper is an~\emph{oblivious offline adversary}, who must produce an input sequence in advance, merely knowing the description of the algorithm it competes against (in particular, it may have access to probability distributions that the algorithm uses, but not the random outcomes), and pays an optimal offline cost for the sequence.
 For a~comprehensive overview of adversary types, see \cite{Borodin1998}.

-Later in this paper, we present time-local algorithms that are competitive against the oblivious offline (cf.\ Section~\ref{ssec:file-migration-rand}) and the adaptive online adversary (cf.\ Section~\ref{ssec:answers}).
-We note an interesting question regarding the adaptive offline adversary in the time-local setting.
+We raise a question regarding the adaptive offline adversary in the time-local setting.
 A well-known result in classic online algorithms states that if there exists a \mbox{$c$-competitive} randomized algorithm against it, then there exists a deterministic \mbox{$c$-competitive} algorithm, for any $c$~\cite{Ben-David1994}.
 Does the existence~of a~competitive randomized time-local algorithm against the adaptive offline adversary imply the existence of any competitive deterministic \mbox{\emph{time-local}} algorithm?